Back To Top

 Who can help me choose the best rehab in Phoenix right now?

 Call the Arizona Opioid Assistance & Referral Line (1-888-688-4222) for 24/7 clinical support and navigation.
 They can connect you with behavioral health crisis staff who know the system.
-When you call, say: ‘I’m in Phoenix and need [detox/IOP/residential]; I have [AHCCCS/Medicare/other].
+When you call, say: ‘I’m in Phoenix and need [withdrawal management/IOP/residential]; I have [AHCCCS/Medicare/other].
 Do you have openings this week?’

 Organizations like Catholic Charities, TERROS Health, or EMPACT also have navigation services and can help you find care.
 You can also ask to speak with a certified peer — Arizona trains peers with lived experience who work in clinics and hotlines to help guide you through options and next steps.